neos/doctools/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 =============

-Introductions (also known as Inter-type Declarations) allow to subsequently implement an interface in a given target class.
+Introductions (also known as Inter-type Declarations) allow to subsequently implement an interface or new properties in a given target class.
 The (usually) newly introduced methods (required by the new interface) can then be implemented by declaring an advice.
 If no implementation is defined, an empty placeholder method will be generated automatically to satisfy the contract of the introduced interface.

-Declaring introductions
+Interface introduction
 -----------------------

 Like advices, introductions are declared by annotations.
-But in contrast to advices, the anchor for an introduction declaration is a property of the aspect class.
+But in contrast to advices, the anchor for an introduction declaration is the class declaration of the aspect class.
 The annotation tag follows this syntax:

 ``@introduce NewInterfaceName, PointcutExpression``